English Español French Français Nederlands Italiano

 Piazza Navona: the pride of Barroque Rome, recognizable for its special shape that tells the origin of Domiziano’s period.
 Surrounded by historical buildings, it’s still home of one of the most famous and traditional markets in the city.

-Campo de’ Fiori: the piazza that names the neighborhood, it’s the center of Giordano Bruno’s statue, who was burnt alive by the Inquisition back in the 17th century; the famous and pintoresque fruit and fresh vegetables market is here.
+Campo de’ Fiori: the piazza that names the neighborhood, it’s the center of Giordano Bruno’s statue, who was burned alive by the Inquisition back in the XVII century, Also the famous and picturesque fruit and fresh vegetables market is here.

 The Campidoglio: one of the seven hills on which Rome was founded, the current seat of political activities and a cheerful area with clubs and bars.